demhademha/tweak-development-guide/chapter-1.md

 7. Go to the source
 8. Install filza (use normal filza and not the 64 bit version)
 9. Open filza, and tap on name (this will arrange everything alphabetically)
-### you've successfully installed filza, now time to connect to our device over ssh
+### You've successfully installed filza, now time to connect to our device over ssh
 ## Note: follow the jailbreak that applies to you:
 ## Checkra1n (not odysseyra1n)
 1. Open "ish"